nodeshift/nodeshift/README.md

 #### removeAll
 option to remove builds, buildConfigs and Imagestreams.
 Defaults to false - **Only for the `undeploy` Command**

+#### deploy.port
+Flag to update the default ports on the resource files.
+Defaults to 8080

 #### build.recreate
 Flag to recreate a BuildConfig or Imagestream.
 Defaults to false.
 Choices are "buildConfig", "imageStream", false, true.
 If true, both are re-created